+Below your signature will usually be the name and position of the intended signee.
 If you are signing something formal with the express authority of the intended signee, put ‘p.p’ before your signature, as it will advise the reader that you are signing on someone else’s behalf.

-Electronic signatures (eSignatures) are widely used these days, and they can take many forms.
-Whether this be by way of an image of a persons signature, simply typing a person’s name or using an eSignature platform such as HelloSign, in many ways eSignatures have removed the need for someone to sign on another’s behalf.
+Electronic signatures (eSignatures) are common these days, with many platforms offering eSignature tools online for free.
+Whether this be by way of an image of a person’s signature, simply typing a person’s name, or using an eSignature platform, in many ways, eSignatures have removed the need for someone to sign on another’s behalf.